Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

-Being an NFT creator means having to draw people’s attention to your collection to make a sale.
+Being an NFT creator means drawing people’s attention to your collection to make a sale.

 To cut through the noise, you need to leverage social media.
 If you haven’t used Instagram, Discord, Reddit, and Telegram, you should consider getting onto these platforms to spread the word.
 You have to step up your hashtag game too.

 If you’re willing to spend a bit of money to boost your NFT collection’s exposure, invest in influencer marketing.
-By hiring the right influencers, you can get your NFTs sold quickly at a high price through social proof.
+By hiring the right influencers, you can sell your NFTs quickly at a high price through social proof.